rexim/rexim.me/posts/emacs-as-bookmark-manager-links.md

 3. press some magic keys,
 4. and Emacs inserts `[[URL][title of the web-page]]`.

 That would be awesome!
-So I implemented this function which can be bound to those magic keys:
+So I implemented a function which can be bound to those magic keys:

     (defun cliplink ()
       ;; Of course, this function is interactive. :)